 Breathe/Respira Grants

-Connecting communities with parks and preserves
+Connecting Communities with Parks and Preserves

 Breathe/Respira Grant Application

 Since 2014, Breathe/Respira grants have helped bring underserved, high risk, and vulnerable community members to parks and preserves.
 These grants fund group visits, community outreach, and programs to help overcome barriers that limit or prevent access to parks and open space.
+Marin County Parks Government Affairs Manager Kevin Wright is available to answer questions about this grants program.

 Breathe/Respira FAQ